-- Medical necessity appeals related to authorization denials - No-authorization denials - No-authorization denials are not based on medical necessity.
-Arkansas Total Care will not review retro-authorization requests without a letter explaining the reason an authorization was not obtained within the requisite time frame.
-All request will need to include the diagnoses code(s) and/or HCPCS/CPT code(s).
+- Medical necessity appeals related to authorization denials. - Claims denied due to having no authorization. - No-authorization denials are not based on medical necessity.
+Appeals for no-authorization denials must include a letter or explanation detailing why a prior authorization was not obtained.
+All appeals will need to include the diagnosis code(s) and/or HCPCS/CPT code(s).